KathyaTapia/KathyaTapia.github.io/README.md

 ## Selected Work in Progress ##

-“The Effects of Standardizing Individual Risk on the Private Health Insurance Supply” “The Effects of Limiting Pricing in the Private Health Insurance Market: The Chilean Case” “Estimating Educational Returns to Health Coverage: The GES Program” “Distributional Treatment-Effect Analysis in Stata”.
+“The Effects of Standardizing Individual Risk on the Private Health Insurance Supply”

+“The Effects of Limiting Pricing in the Private Health Insurance Market: The Chilean Case”

+“Estimating Educational Returns to Health Coverage: The GES Program”

+“Distributional Treatment-Effect Analysis in Stata”

 “Gendered Incidence of the Costs of Unplanned Fertility”

 _____________